-Charlotte Diamond lives with her family in Richmond, British Columbia, Canada.
+Charlotte Diamond has spent most of her life in Richmond, British Columbia, Canada.
+She now resides in Sechelt on the Sunshine Coast of BC.
 Born and raised in Vancouver, she graduated from the University of B.C. with a Bachelor of Secondary Education, majoring in Zoology and French.
-She took further studies in French Language at Laval University, in Quebec.
-Charlotte taught science, French and music at the junior high school level at New Westminster Secondary for ten years.
+She took further studies at Laval University, Quebec, in French Language and taught Science, French and Music at the junior-high school level for 12 years.

 10 Carrot Diamond is our #1 Best Seller of all recordings for 15 years!